What is workplace bullying

 - pressuring someone to behave inappropriately

-It’s important to understand, however, that even though sometimes things might seem unfair, they don't necessarily involve bullying.
+It's important to understand, however, that even though sometimes things might seem unfair, they don't necessarily involve bullying.
 For example, your boss can sack you, transfer you, not promote you, discipline you, or direct and control the work that you carry out, as long as the decision is reasonable and the manager acts in a reasonable way.
+Legitimate feedback from your boss, even if it's negative, is not bullying.

 What do I do if I'm bullied in the workplace?